-Nearly 70% of Americans shop online regularly.
+Nearly 70 percent of Americans shop online regularly.
 And why not?
 It’s convenient, easy, and rewarding, especially when consumers find a better deal than they would in brick and mortar stores.
-But of that 70%, who exactly is shopping online?
+But of that 70 percent, who exactly is shopping online?
 And as a retailer, how can you target these demographics across various marketplaces?

 When you know who your customer is, you know how to interact with them.
 You’re not going to treat a 23 year old the same way you’d treat a 45 year old in a physical store, so why treat them differently online?
 While you could have a good idea of your target demographic, it could vary across marketplaces.
 Those who use Amazon are not the same as those who visit your webstore, and you need to plan accordingly.

 Millennials are a driving force for eCommerce.
-Even though they only make up 26% of the population today, they contribute 35% of online retail spending.
+Even though they only make up 26 percent of the population today, they contribute 35 percent of online retail spending.
 Despite their strong spending power, your store’s visitors are going to vary beyond one age group.
 But since they can be a tricky demographic to market to, it’s better to be prepared with innovative techniques that any age group–including millennials–would appreciate.

 The best way to reach consumers nowadays is by word of mouth.
 Advertising is too abrasive, whereas hearing about a store from friends is more reliable, especially on social media.
 So encourage shoppers to leave reviews and keep an eye on social channels like Twitter and Facebook.

 Amazon is the largest marketplace in the western hemisphere.
-Roughly 86% of all online shoppers shop on Amazon, so the potential customer acquisition is huge.
+Roughly 86 percent of all online shoppers shop on Amazon, so the potential customer acquisition is huge.
 But who are the most common Amazon shoppers?
 Looking at Prime subscribers is a great way to see who goes on Amazon the most.

 If you’re not Prime eligible, now is the time to put in the work to achieve the status.
 It’s the most convenient way to stick out from the millions of sellers on the marketplace.
 Those who use Prime are looking for the fastest complimentary shipping, so make sure you can oblige.
 The best way to do this is to entrust your fulfillment processes with Amazon’s FBA service.

-Make sure your prices are competitive on every channel you sell on with WisePricer.
-Check out a free demo to learn more about it.
+Make sure your prices are competitive on every channel you sell on with Wiser.

 Contributing writer: Brian Smyth